Logspace Reducibility From Secret Leakage Planted Clique: Our Results and Techniques

 \fbox{ \parbox{\textwidth}{ The non-existence of randomized logspace algorithms solving (some variant of) the planted clique problem implies the non-existence of randomized logspace algorithms solving Sparse PCA hypothesis testing \cite{berthet2013complexity}, submatrix detection \cite{ma2015computational}, and testing almost $k$-wise independence \cite{alon2007testing}. } }

-We spend the rest of Section~\ref{sec:results-and-techniques} explaining the statement above\footnote{We do not describe these other statistical problems here, since their details are not needed for our current discussion.
-We refer the reader to Section~\ref{sec:reductions-to-other-probs} for formal definitions or, in the case of Sparse PCA, a further pointer to the formal definition in \cite{berthet2013complexity}.}.
+We spend the rest of Section~\ref{sec:results-and-techniques} explaining the statement above.
+We do not formally describe these other statistical problems\footnote{The formulation of Sparse PCA used by \cite{berthet2013complexity} (and by us) is just one of many formulations considered in the literature.
+There has been a significant amount of work \cite{berthet2013optimal,wang2016statistical,gao2017sparse,pmlr-v75-brennan18a,brennan2019optimal} on showing hardness of more canonical formulations of Sparse PCA.
+In this work, however, we restrict ourselves to the \cite{berthet2013complexity} reduction and refer the reader to \cite{brennan2019optimal} for a comprehensive discussion of issues surrounding these various formulations.} (or the known reductions in \cite{berthet2013complexity,ma2015computational,alon2007testing}) in this technical overview, since their details are not needed for our current discussion.
+The only thing the reader needs to know is that these known reductions all seem to require $\poly(n)$ bits of randomness to implement.

 The planted clique detection problem ${\sf{PC_D}}(n,k)$ (Definition~\ref{def:pc-detection}) is a hypothesis testing problem where the input is either an Erd\H{o}s-R\'enyi graph $\G(n, 1/2)$ (a uniformly random $n$-vertex graph) or a planted clique graph $\G(n,1/2,k)$ ($\G(n, 1/2)$ with an additional clique on a uniformly random $k$-vertex subset).
 We focus on $k=O(n^{\frac{1}{2}-\delta})$ for any constant $\delta >0$, where efficient algorithms for the planted clique problem are believed not to exist.

+Some of our results will use the hardness of variants of the planted clique problem that we introduce later.
+When designing these variants, we need to ensure that they still remain computationally hard in the appropriate parameter regime.
+To do this, we follow principles used in \cite{pmlr-v125-brennan20a}.
+We want the distribution of possible planted clique locations (which is no longer uniform) to have `high enough entropy' (so any potential algorithm still does not know much about the clique location), and be `symmetric enough'.
+The latter requirement is because evidence for hardness of the variants used in \cite{pmlr-v125-brennan20a} comes from the failure of low-degree polynomials. \cite{holmgren2021counterexamples} showed that inferring hardness from the failure of low-degree polynomials can be misleading if the problem instances are not `symmetric enough'.
+We discuss evidence for the hardness of the variants we use in Section~\ref{subsec:security-of-cl}.